nwolek/stetson-modular-guide/README.md

 ## Goals

-We want to record the following information for every module in our Eurorack setup.
+We want to record the following information for every module in our Eurorack setup:

 - link to the manufacturer page
 - link to the manual